meilisearch/documentation/reference/features/security.md

 ### Expired keys

-Once a key is past its `expiresAt` date, using it when communicating with a protected instance will return an error.
+Once a key is past its `expiresAt` date, using it for API authorization will return an error.
+Expired keys will still be returned by the [list keys endpoint](/reference/api/keys.md#get-all-keys).

-If you must continue using an expired key, you may use the [update key endpoint] to set a new `expiresAt` date and effectively reactivate it.
+If you must continue using an expired key, you may use the [update key endpoint](/reference/api/keys.md#update-a-key) to set a new `expiresAt` date and effectively reactivate it.

-## Updating the master key
+## Changing the master key

-To update the master key, you must first terminate your instance.
-You must then launch it again, [supplying a new value for the master key](#protecting-a-meilisearch-instance).
+To change the master key, first terminate your MeiliSearch instance.
+Then relaunch it, [supplying a new value for the master key](#protecting-a-meilisearch-instance).

-**Changing an instance's master key renders all active API keys invalid and generates new values for each one of them.** This can be useful if your master key is ever compromised and you must reset all key values at once.
+**Changing an instance's master key renders all active API keys invalid and generates new values for each one of them.** This is useful if your security is severely compromised and you must reset all API key values at once.

 ## Disabling security